Donald Trump in court for second defamation trial after Iowa victory | Politics

 Donald Trump in court for second defamation trial after Iowa victory

+Trump watched from the defendant's table as his lawyers sparred with U.S. District Judge Lewis Kaplan over the ground rules of a civil case that will put allegations of misconduct back in the headlines while he pursues the 2024 Republican presidential nomination.
+He sat two tables behind Carroll, who is accusing Trump of defaming her in 2019 by denying he had attacked her in a Bergdorf Goodman department store dressing room in Manhattan.

-Fresh off winning the first U.S. presidential nominating contest in Iowa, Donald Trump sat in federal court in New York on Tuesday to defend himself for a second time against charges that he defamed writer E. Jean Carroll after she accused him of raping her decades ago.
+Fresh off a campaign victory in Iowa, Donald Trump sat in a New York courtroom on Tuesday to defend himself for a second time against charges that he defamed writer E. Jean Carroll after she accused him of raping her decades ago.
+Trump watched from the defendant's table as his lawyers sparred with U.S. District Judge Lewis Kaplan over the ground rules of a civil case that will put allegations of misconduct back in the headlines while he pursues the 2024 Republican presidential nomination.

-As court proceedings began, Trump was seated two tables behind Carroll.
-She is accusing Trump of defaming her in 2019 by denying he had attacked her in a Bergdorf Goodman department store dressing room in Manhattan.
+He sat two tables behind Carroll, who is accusing Trump of defaming her in 2019 by denying he had attacked her in a Bergdorf Goodman department store dressing room in Manhattan.
 Carroll, 80, is seeking at least $10 million in damages.
+Kaplan told prospective jurors they would only have to consider how much Trump should pay Carroll in damages, not whether the alleged assault took place or whether Trump lied about it afterward.
+He said the trial is expected to last three to five days.

-Jury selection is scheduled to begin on Tuesday.
-Trump, 77, has said he wants to testify at the civil trial and could spend much of this year shuttling between campaign rallies and courtrooms, as he seeks to win the Republican presidential nomination for 2024.
+Trump, 77, has said he wants to testify at the civil trial.
+He could spend much of this year shuttling between campaign rallies and courtrooms, as he seeks to win the Republican presidential nomination for 2024.

 He won the first state contest in Iowa on Monday by a wide margin, and opinion polls show him leading in the next contest in New Hampshire a week from today.